-- 127 In Greece, the development of private label products (private labels/P-L) has been advanced by the particularly difficult economic situation the country experienced between 2009-2013.
+- 138 In Greece, the development of private label products (private labels/P-L) has been advanced by the particularly difficult economic situation the country experienced between 2009-2013.
 Many consumers, due to the significant reduction in their disposable income, have changed their consumer behaviour and turned to private labels, which are offered at lower prices than the corresponding branded products.
-This prompted the industry's major chains to develop and expand the range of private label products on their shelves. - 128 At the same time, investments to upgrade their quality and packaging, as well as promotions (eg brochures, offers), strengthened their competitiveness and gave more options to consumers.
-The consequence of the above was the significant increase in the total value of the domestic P-L market until 2014. - 129 In addition, the development of P-L products has acted as a competitive pressure on the suppliers of branded products, which in their efforts to deal with the effects of the rise of P-L products have sharply increased their promotional activities and offers consumers, thus seeking to reduce their losses and keep the demand for their products stable.
-Therefore, the main advantage of private label products, i.e. their lower price, was limited (to some extent) due to frequent offers (reduction of product prices, 1 + 1 gift, etc.). - 130 In this context, and given the competitive pressure exerted on P-L products by branded products, but also due to the supermarket chain's malfunction [SM_29] in 2016, the overall P-L market decreased by 9.5% in the period 2014-201821. - 131 The aggressive discount policy followed by branded goods suppliers in the previous years appears to have decreased in intensity in 2018, with the result that the P-L market has a small decline on an annual basis (-0.4%).
+This prompted the industry's major chains to develop and expand the range of private label products on their shelves. - 139 At the same time, investments to upgrade their quality and packaging, as well as promotions (eg brochures, offers), strengthened their competitiveness and gave more options to consumers.
+The consequence of the above was the significant increase in the total value of the domestic P-L market until 2014. - 140 In addition, the development of P-L products has acted as a competitive pressure on the suppliers of branded products, which in their efforts to deal with the effects of the rise of P-L products have sharply increased their promotional activities and offers consumers, thus seeking to reduce their losses and keep the demand for their products stable.
+Therefore, the main advantage of private label products, i.e. their lower price, was limited (to some extent) due to frequent offers (reduction of product prices, 1 + 1 gift, etc.). - 141 In this context, and given the competitive pressure exerted on P-L products by branded products, but also due to the supermarket chain's malfunction [SM\29] in 2016, the overall P-L market decreased by 9.5% in the period 2014-2018. - 142 The aggressive discount policy followed by branded goods suppliers in the previous years appears to have decreased in intensity in 2018, with the result that the P-L market has a small decline on an annual basis (-0.4%).
 However, in 2019 it is estimated that it has increase (+ 1.6%).
-According to ICAP's assessment22, such increase is due to: - 1) the general development of the supermarket sector in the past two years; - 2) the relevant rise of [SM_52] which influences the sector due to its strong presence in P-L; - 3) the increase in the number and range of P-L in the major supermarkets - 4) the entry in the Greek market by SPAR through its collaboration with the buying alliance ASTERAS. - 132 According to IRI's research23, a parameter that is said to strengthen private label products concerns not only the attempt to de-escalate strong offers on branded products, but also the equally apparent willingness of supermarket chains to invest more in promoting their own brands.
-In particular, supermarket chains are upgrading P-L codes by offering sophisticated
+According to ICAP's assessment, such increase is due to: - 1) the general development of the supermarket sector in the past two years; - 2) the relevant riseof[SM\52] which influences the sector due to its strong presence in P-L; - 3) the increase in the number and range of P-L in the major supermarkets - 4) the entry in the Greek market by SPAR through its collaboration with the buying alliance ASTERAS. - 143 According to IRI's research, a parameter that is said to strengthen private label products concerns not only the attempt to de-escalate strong offers on branded products, but also the equally apparent willingness of supermarket chains to invest more in promoting their own brands.
+In particular, supermarket chains are upgrading P-L codes by offering sophisticated product lines, such as those produced by exclusive partnerships between these chains and small producers.

-21 ICAP 2019, 83-84.
+&lt;sup>36 ICAP 2019, pp 83-84.